-FICO collects data from millions of consumers and figures out which consumers that had which factors defaulted on a loan.
-Based on these facts they will determine, using the information found on your credit report, how likely you are to default on a loan.
+FICO collects data from millions of consumers and figures out which consumers who had any given factors on their report, ended up being 90 days late or more on a loan.
+Based on these facts, they will determine, using the information found on your credit report, how likely you are to default on a loan.

 For example, let’s say in your history you had two 60 day late payments.
-FICO will see these late payments on your credit report and compare this information to millions of other consumers that also had two 60 day late payments in the same or similar pattern like you.
-Then FICO will figure out how many of these consumers ended up defaulting on a loan and based on these numbers they will calculate your credit score.
-(Of course FICO will take into consideration a lot of other things.
-Like how many positive accounts you have etc. I just wanted to give you an easy quick example.)
+FICO will see these late payments on your credit report and compare this information to millions of other consumers who also had two 60 day late payments in the same or similar pattern as you.
+Then FICO will figure out how many of those consumers ended up being 90 days late on a loan and based on those numbers, they will calculate your credit score.
+(Of course, FICO will take into consideration a lot of other things, like how many positive accounts you have etc. I just wanted to give you a quick and easy example.)

-Even though FICO keeps their credit formula highly confidential, these five factors are known to have the biggest impact on your FICO score.
+Even though FICO keeps its credit formula highly confidential, these five factors are known to have the biggest impact on your FICO score.